kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 ## How it works

-Kubescape Node-agent leverages advanced eBPF (extended Berkeley Packet Filter) technology for comprehensive runtime security detection in Kubernetes environments.
+Kubescape node-agent leverages advanced eBPF (extended Berkeley Packet Filter) technology for comprehensive runtime security detection in Kubernetes environments.
 Its detection capabilities encompass a wide array of events including new process initiations, file activities, network operations, system call activities, and usage of Linux capabilities.

 The runtime threat detection feature is divided into three main detection strategies: